-Course Mark:Practical planting and installation 50% POE Evidence of landscape designs and projects completed during this semester 50%Examination:Continual Assessment Course mark (100%)SYLLABUSThe student will develop an integrated knowledge of site
+Course Mark: Practical planting and installation 50%

+POE Evidence of landscape designs and projects completed

+during this semester 50%

-The student will develop an integrated knowledge of site assessment and basic site planning techniques as required by the client (user) in a corporate, domestic, amenity or community context.
+SYLLABUS The student will develop an integrated knowledge of site assessment and basic site planning techniques as required by the client (user) in a corporate, domestic, amenity or community context.
 This includes competence in terms of developing and interpreting a landscape sketch plan and bill of quantities.
 The student will acquire integrated knowledge of onsite installation techniques including the use of hard and soft landscape elements (as suited to water wise gardening and biodiversity principles).
 Finally attention to maintenance detail is emphasised given the need to develop sustainable landscape projects.
 Learning takes place under supervision at the departmental School of Horticulture where practical projects relevant to the local landscape sector are conceived and initiated.